 What's a favelet or bookmarklet?
 If you're unfamiliar with bookmarklets or favelets, well here's my own definition: bookmarklets are things you can add to your browser's Favorites/Bookmarks, or Links bar or Bookmarks toolbar folder, where they appear just like another item in the toolbar or Favorites or Bookmarks list.
-When you click a bookmarklet in your Favorites/Bookmarks or toolbar it does something (hopefully useful!) - like help you create code for Technorati tags, bookmark a Webpage, produce a shortened URL for the webpage you're visiting (e.g. on TinyURL), etc.
+When you click a bookmarklet in your Favorites/Bookmarks or toolbar it does something (hopefully useful!) - like help you create code for Technorati tags, bookmark a Webpage (e.g. on TinyURL), etc.

 Bookmarklets are usually presented as links on Webpages.
 Just drag the link to your Links or Bookmarks toolbar and drop it there or, if that doesn't work (some versions of Internet Explorer), rightclick the link, choose Add to Favorites and navigate to your Links folder, add it there and voila.
-You could also just leave the bookmark/favorite in your Favorites or Bookmarks list, if you prefer, and access it from there.
-Or you can click the link direct from the original webpage to access the same functions, if it doesn't work from your toolbar/Favorites (IE6 doesn't like long code in bookmarklets for some reason - Firefox works fine).
+You could also just leave the in your Favorites or Bookmarks if you prefer, and access it from there.
+Or you can click that Webpage link direct to access the same functions, if it doesn't work from your toolbar/Favorites (IE doesn't like long code in bookmarklets for some reason - Firefox works fine).